US health panel urges restarting J&J COVID-19 vaccinations

 Out of nearly 8 million people vaccinated before the U.S. suspended J&J’s shot, health officials uncovered 15 cases of a highly unusual kind of blood clot, three of them fatal.

 All were women, most younger than 50.
-But advisers to the Centers for Disease Control and Prevention said Friday the vaccine’s benefits outweigh that serious but small risk — especially against a virus that’s still infecting tens of thousands of Americans every day.
+But advisers to the Centers for Disease Control and Prevention voted 10 to 4 on Friday, saying the vaccine’s benefits outweigh that serious but small risk — especially against a virus that’s still infecting tens of thousands of Americans every day.

 The panel last week called for more data about a possible link to rare blood clots in the brain before deciding how and whether to end a “pause” of J&J inoculations called for by the CDC and the Food and Drug Administration.
 Both agencies said it would continue investigating unusual clots that occurred six to 13 days after vaccination, in combination with reduced platelet counts.